ChefData/pinterest-data-pipeline545/Walkthrough_part_6_Streaming.md

 ### Configure an API with Kinesis proxy integration

 A REST API with an Amazon Kinesis proxy integration is required for this project.
-This intergration was built into the previously created REST API with Kafka REST proxy integration to allow it to invoke Kinesis actions.
+This integration was built into the previously created REST API with Kafka REST proxy integration to allow it to invoke Kinesis actions.

 The API is able to invoke the following actions: